irshad/Realnote/README.md

 Just type your text and specify the file **Name** along with the desire file **Format** you want to download and that's it.
 Hit the download button and take your file.
 If you don't specify file format then you will get in **.txt** format

 ## What about your privacy policy?
-Simple — neither of us store any user data what so ever.
+Simple — Neither of us store any user data what so ever.

  ## Wishlist